grafana/agent/docs/configuration-reference.md

 node_exporter: <node_exporter_config>

 # Automatically collect metrics from enabled integrations.
 If disabled,
-# integrations will be run but not scraped.
-Metrics for integrations will be
+# integrations will be run but not scraped and thus not remote_written.
+Metrics
-# exposed at /integrations/<integration_key>/metrics and can be scraped by
+# for integrations will be exposed at /integrations/<integration_key>/metrics
-# an external process.
+# and can be scraped by an external process.
 [scrape_integrations: <boolean> | default = true]

 # When true, replaces the instance label with the hostname of the machine,